 English III explores American history through the reading of novels, essays, poetry, and drama.
-Students will analyze and critique events and social issues vis-à-vis the reading of materials such as A People's History of the United states: 1492-Present, The Education of Little Tree, Children of the Dust Bowl, A Raisin in the Sun, and Tongue of War: From Pearl Harbor to Nagasaki.
+Students will analyze and critique events and social issues vis-à-vis the reading of materials such as Narrative of Life of Frederick Douglas, Short Stories, Into the Wild, Romeo and Juliet.
 Students will continue to compose essays reflecting their own experience and thoughts.
 Students will compose a variety of narrative, expository and persuasive essays reflecting the themes within the reading materials.
 Learning activities include oral and visual presentations reflecting analysis, synthesis, and evaluation.